Dill Potato Salad.

-The perfect addition to your summer picnics or cook-outs.
+The perfect lightened up potato salad addition to your summer picnics or cook-outs.
 Baby gold potatoes tossed with dill, red onion, celery and chives plus a creamy dressing of yogurt, mayo, white wine vinegar, seasoned salt and black pepper.

 This potato salad is not your mamma’s potato salad.
 It’s MY mamma’s potato salad.
 No really, it is.
 It should be called Mimi’s potato salad.